LennyLizowzskiy/telegrambot-template-kotlinjs/README.md

 4. [Understanding the context](/docs/UnderstandingTheContext.md)

 ### How to use:
+1. Install NodeJS v16.15.0
-1. Fork or clone this repository
+2. Fork or clone this repository
-2. Follow the documentation guides
+3. Follow the documentation guides to create the bot that you need
+4. Run `./gradlew build` in terminal
+5. After build was successfully finished, run `node ./build/js/packages/KotlinJsTelegrambotTemplate` (or some other name in case you changed `settings.gradle.kts`)